flowsa/channel/README.md

-# channel plugin for Craft CMS 3.x and CMS 4.x
+# channel plugin for Craft CMS 3.x

 Gets a list of all sections available for current site

+*This is the Craft 3.x version of Channel, for the Craft 4.x version see the [craft4 branch](https://github.com/flowsa/channel/tree/craft4).*

 ![Screenshot](resources/img/plugin-logo.png)